trushnarabadia/bank-tech-test/README.md

 I'd like to make a deposit.

 As a customer of Bank, <br>
+When I make a deposit, <br>
+I'd like the balance of my account to increase.

+As a customer of Bank, <br>
 So that I can take some money out of my account, <br>
 I'd like to make a withdrawal.

+As a customer of Bank, <br>
+When I make a withdrawal, <br>
+I'd like the balande of my account to decrease.

+As the Bank and customers of the Bank, <br>
+So that we can tell when transactions are taking place, <br>
+We'd like to keep track of the dates the transactions are made.

 As the Bank, <br>
 So that we can tell customers about their account, <br>